 At the time of writing this, I had recently been commissioned to make a unique 21st birthday present for a client and we decided on a 250mm K-tip gyuto chef knife.
-Japanese gyuto’s themselves have a rich history but I wondered if that was true for K-tips.
-Were they truly just the current trend or was there historical significance behind the design as well?
+Japanese gyuto’s themselves have a rich history but I wondered if the same was true for K-tips.
+Were they truly just the current trend or, was there historical significance behind the design as well?

-The Kiritsuke (is derived from the Japanese word for cut, according to the English-Japanese online dictionary Denshi Jisho, kiritsukeru translates as “to cut at / to slash at”) is a style of knife, whose meaning has transformed in recent years.
+The K-tip or “Kiritsuke” is derived from the Japanese word for cut, (according to the English-Japanese online dictionary Denshi Jisho, kiritsukeru translates as “to cut at / to slash at”) is a style of knife, whose meaning has transformed in recent years.

 The traditional Kiritsuke or “K-tip” (nickname) are single-bevel knives with a sharp-pointed tip that are meant to combine the function of an Usuba and Yanagiba.
-Usubas are dedicated vegetable knives (think single beveled Nakiri) while yanagibas are used to slice raw fish for sushi, as a consequence the kiritsuke is intended as a general-purpose knife for use in preparing traditional Japanese cuisine.
+Usuba’s are dedicated vegetable knives (think single-bevelled Nakiri) while yanagiba’s (think sushi knife) are used to slice raw fish for sushi, as a consequence the kiritsuke is intended as a general-purpose knife for use in preparing traditional Japanese cuisine.

-Recently, there has been a trend for custom knifemakers (no doubt based on increased demand) to combine the reverse tanto tip with other knife designs, knife such as Kiritsuke Gyuto (Wa-Kiritsuke) or Kiritsuke Yanagiba.
+Recently, there has been a trend for custom knifemakers (no doubt based on increased demand) to combine the reverse tanto tip with other knife designs, knives such as Kiritsuke Gyuto (Wa-Kiritsuke) or Kiritsuke Yanagiba, Bunka, etc.

-The truncated tip not only has striking aesthetics but drops the point, making it easy to perform detailed work with the tip whilst the flat profile lends itself well to chopping and push cutting.
+The truncated tip not only has striking aesthetics but drops the point, making it easy to perform detailed/fine cuts with the tip, the flatter profile lends itself well to chopping and push cuts.